TrivediEnterprisesInc/TrivediEnterprisesInc.github.io/Notes.md

 Sales reps will happily work on commission only if they see a huge market for your product.
 Which might be difficult to show with a new product.
 The commission rate is negotiable at the hiring point.
 If they are great at sales and know there is a big market they will want a lower base with a higher commission.
 You should also set a <mark>commission cap</mark> at some point as your variable costs increase your profit will drop and you could end up at a point where the sales team is making more than the company.

+## Marketing
-## SEO
+### SEO
 **_superasn_**
 Yes SEO is still very much relevant and effective IMO.
 Regardless of the paid ads, Google sends a lot of **organic** traffic when you rank for the <mark>right keywords</mark>.
 If you were to buy this traffic you would spends thousand of dollars doing it.
 Same for Youtube.
 A **good video** is amazing source of targeted prospects.

 Just think about how you find a new service, chances are you googled it and tried the 2-3 results.
 Now as for the question - is it necessary?
 The answer is yes.
 Because if you don't do it your competitor will and as the joke goes **_"The best place to hide a dead body is page 2 of Google"._**

 > Are there really any "tricks" that work?

 I'm no SEO expert and so I don't care for meta tags, keywords.
 Title and page description are still important I think.
 I believe the most relevant things are the **time** user a spends on your page and **social signals** (shares, etc) and unfortunately backlinks from high authority pages (this is the worst part of SEO).

 The good news is that you don't have to do anything sneaky to do SEO anymore.
 Make an excellent page on which a user spends a lot of time (so good that he actually bookmarks or shares it) and it **starts ranking**.
 For all its evilness Google is still doing something right here.

 **_jchook_**
 Keyword **density** (just the right amount) and total **word count** seem to have an effect and I’ve seen targeted ***landers*** work very well for specific search phrases.

 **Backlinks** will probably always be relevant to rankings as they were the original bedrock principle behind PageRank.
 If you get prominent **blogs to link** to you, that can help a lot.
 Inversely, use ***rel=nofollow*** on anchors to avoid seeping relevance to other pages.

 Ever since Mobilegeddon your site MUST be **mobile friendly** or you will get penalized.
 Also other UI stuff matters (E.g. don’t put ads above the fold)

 **_aledalgrande_**
-Also performance - make sure you use this [tool](https://developers.google.com/speed/pagespeed/insights/) [
+Also performance - make sure you use this [tool](https://developers.google.com/speed/pagespeed/insights/) (pagespeed insights)

 **_idm_guru_**
 As a solo founder for 10+ years, what I can say is that all "rules" in business are "rules of thumb"...
 Not laws...
 I host a podcast called "Open Source Underdogs".
 Lots of good advice there for all founders...
 Even if you're not working on open source.
 But there are plenty more.
 You need outside ideas...
 Just seek them out....
 Also remember that VC's give tons of bad advice to founders.

 **_galacticdessert_**
 I managed to find playable early episodes [here](https://www.listennotes.com/podcasts/open-source-underdogs-open-source-underdogs-n0_Zq8s4LbE/)

 **_sahillavingia_**
 Solo founder of Gumroad here.
 Highly recommended.
 It forced me to learn a lot more about every aspect of building a business than I would have otherwise.
-I'm also a fan of investing in [solo founders](https://shl.vc/) **_xenospn_**
+I'm also a fan of investing in [solo founders](https://shl.vc/)

+**_xenospn_**
 Another solo founder here - I copied the Notion fund memo you posted on Twitter and used it as a template to pitch VCs, so thank you for that!
 **_eruci_**

 Just like you, I quit my day job in my early 30s, and have not looked back since.
 Have founded a dozen companies in the meantime and am currently having the best financial year of my 15 year solo-founder career.

 My advice is, hang in there.
 If you like what you are doing persist and adapt.
 My best product thus far is an API I built to support my original business plan.
 The original product I tried to build is long dead.

 **_pknerd_**
 Dozens of companies or sites?
 Even sites, why did you make so many Ventures?
 We're they affiliate sites?

 **_eruci_**
 I originally started  [https://foodpages.ca](https://foodpages.ca/)  and dinehere.us then built  [https://geocode.ca](https://geocode.ca/)  to provide local search functionality, then expanded worldwide with geocode.xyz and 3geonames.org, also got into collaborative fiction writing with fictionpad.com and price comparison engines with comparify.xyz & askvini.com (which I sold on <mark>flippa</mark>) and real estate aggregator sites (shitet.net and landhub.ca, landhub.us).

-Currently geocode.xyz and geocoder.ca are my most profitable businesse **_bitcoinmoney_**
+Currently geocode.xyz and geocoder.ca are my most profitable businesse

+**_bitcoinmoney_**
 Was it worth it financially?
 Like are you earning loads now?

 **_eruci_**
 Totally worth it.
 I'm currently earning around four times a senior software engineer salary, and I've got plenty of free time.
 Overall my average earnings over the whole 15 year period have been double what I'd have been getting in a day job.
-[

 **_tmilard_**
 ...I am always quite surprised that many people think "yea, you always can build a software in a few weeks.
 If not bah, not good'.

 I think SOME softwares requires month if not years of building.
 Because there are difficult technically.
 Those complicated softwares can be a game changer in the field, because well, the technical entry is so hard.
 So let's see more those softwares like perhaps future BIG success...

 **_immy_**
 Props on pushing your edge with the post.
 Building or tapping an existing community of early adopters is an enviable position to be in for a solo founder.
 Very unsticking.
 The feedback loop provides much desired certainty.
 Whether Twitter, Discord/Slack, a forum, whatever.

 **_hermitcrab_**
 I've been working as a solo indie developer since 2005...one of the keys, from my experience, is early feedback.
 Start showing your product to people as soon as you have something that might be useful to someone.
 No matter how imperfect it is.
 Do not wait until it is polished.
 I wrote about that [here](https://successfulsoftware.net/2007/08/07/if-you-arent-embarrassed-by-v10-you-didnt-release-it-early-enough/)

 **_earthtobishop_**
 This is by far the best guide for solo [founders](https://blog.gettamboo.com/the-epic-guide-to-bootstrapping-a-saas-startup-from-scratch-by-yourself-part-1-4d834e1df8c1?gi=2c392f6628ff)

 **_mlacks_**
 [github.audio](https://github.audio/)  is a game changer. one thing I find hard about lo-fi channels is the sheer amount of visual/ mental noise to break through in order to get the video/ station up and running on various platforms.